KonradHoeffner/hdt/paper.md

 # Summary

 We present the Rust library hdt-rs (named "hdt" in the context of Rust libraries, such as [on crates.io](https://crates.io/crates/hdt)) for the Header Dictionary Triples (HDT) binary RDF compression format.
-This allows writing high-performance Rust applications that load and query HDT files using triple patterns.
+This allows writing high-performance Rust applications that load and query HDT datasets using triple patterns.
 Existing Rust applications using the Sophia [@sophia] library can easily and drastically reduce their RAM usage by using the provided Sophia HDT adapter.

 # Preliminaries